-• R is the expected real rate,

-• n is the number of years since end of 1960,

-• r_i is the annual real rate for the year 1960+i,

-354. For each of the years since 1961 the annual real rate is derived as the simple arithmetic mean of the annual real rates of Belgium, Germany, France, Italy, the Netherlands, the United Kingdom and the United States.

-355. For each of those years and each country the annual real rate is calculated as follows:
+- R is the expected real rate, - n is the number of years since end of 1960, - r_i is the annual real rate for the year 1960+i, - 355.
+For each of the years since 1961 the annual real rate is derived as the simple arithmetic mean of the annual real rates of Belgium, Germany, France, Italy, the Netherlands, the United Kingdom and the United States. - 356.
+For each of those years and each country the annual real rate is calculated as follows:

-$real\ rate = (short-term\ nominal\ rate - inflation\ rate)/(1 + inflation\ rate).$
+real rate = (short-term nominal rate - inflation rate)/(1 + inflation rate).

-356. The short-term nominal rates are taken from the annual macro-economic database of the European Commission (AMECO database).30 The inflation rates are taken from the Main Economic Indicators database of the OECD.31
+- 357. The short-term nominal rates are taken from the annual macro-economic database of the European Commission (AMECO database).32 The inflation rates are taken from the Main Economic Indicators database of the OECD.33 - 358.
+The expected real rate is rounded to full five basis points as follows: - When the unrounded rate is lower than the rounded rate of the previous year, the rate is rounded upwards.

-30 Short-term nominal rates used for deriving the expected real rate can be found in the annual macro-economic database of the European Commission's Directorate General for Economic and Financial Affairs, "AMECO".
+32 Short-term nominal rates used for deriving the expected real rate can be found in the annual macro-economic database of the European Commission's Directorate General for Economic and Financial Affairs, "AMECO".
 On AMECO online, select 13-Monetary variables, select Interest Rates and then tick the box Short-term nominal (ISN). (http://ec.europa.eu/economy_finance/ameco/user/serie/ResultSerie.cfm)

-31 Inflation rates used for deriving the expected real rate can be found on the website of the Organisation for Economic Cooperation and Development (OECD): go to the OECD Main Economic Indicators (MEI) and select consumer price indices.
+33 Inflation rates used for deriving the expected real rate can be found on the website of the Organisation for Economic Cooperation and Development (OECD): go to the OECD Main Economic Indicators (MEI) and select consumer price indices.
 When accessing the database, choose consumer prices - all items for the subject, percentage change on the same period of the previous year for the measure and percentage for the unit.